gSampa/gSampa/README.md

 - 👋 Hi, I’m @gSampa
 - 👀 I’m interested in leraning how to code
-- 🌱 I’m currently learning Python, HTML5, CSS and JavaScript
+- 🌱 I’m currently learning Javascript, Typescript and React
 - 📫 E-mail me at spgustavo42@gmail.com

 <!---